-Viking Link is being jointly developed by National Grid through National Grid Viking Link Limited and its other subsidiaries, and Energinet, the Danish transmission system operator.
+Viking Link is a joint venture between National Grid and Energinet, the Danish transmission system operator.

-National Grid is working with partners to develop further interconnection between Great Britain and Europe.
-Projects under development include Nemo Link, a planned interconnector to Belgium, Interconnexion France-Angleterre 2 (IFA2) to France and NSN Link to Norway, which when completed, will be the world's longest subsea power cable.
+National Grid recently completed its Nemo Link interconnector to Belgium and is working with partners to develop further interconnection between Great Britain and Europe.
+The Interconnexion France-Angleterre 2 (IFA2) to France is currently under construction and due to be commissioned in 2020.
+The NSL Link to Norway is also under construction and expected to be operational in 2021.
+When completed, it will be the world's longest subsea power cable at 765Km.

 Energinet is an independent public enterprise owned by the Danish state as represented by the Ministry of Energy, Utilities and Climate.
 It owns, operates and develops the Danish electricity and gas transmission systems.